 Dates for Judging (to be confirmed):

-- December 21 2015 – final entries must be received by judges; Convenors’ Award for Excellence entries close
+- December 31 2022 – final entries must be received by judges; Convenors’ Award for Excellence entries close

-- February 2016 – shortlists and finalists must be decided
+- March 2023 – shortlists and finalists must be decided by panels

 All discussions are confidential between the judges in each panel and the judging coordinator and/or the Aurealis Awards management team, as required.
 The Aurealis Awards judging coordinator will have no input into these decisions except to mediate panel issues.